-However, if you’re looking for a more creative solution or just don’t like the idea of handing out money, here are some of the other top gifts for college grads.
+However, if you’re looking for a more creative solution or just don’t like the idea of handing out money and/or stock, here are some of the other top gifts for college grads.

 When you give a gift card you’re giving a grad a chance to “splurge” on something they want.
 You could give a gift card to a favorite store, a grocery gift card, or even a gift card for purchasing gas.